openSUSE/news-o-o/_posts/2022-06-22-os-leap-release-retrospective.md

 * [https://survey.opensuse.org/](https://survey.opensuse.org/)

-The deadline for collecting responses is **7th of July**.
+The deadline for collecting responses is **July 7**.
 Your responses will be then grouped and reviewed and passed to the respective openSUSE teams.

 [Here](https://en.opensuse.org/Portal:15.3/Retrospective) you can find the results from previous retrospective.